 I spent 6 weeks in the USA having treatment at the Stram Center.
 A place full of hope.
 My health needs were understood on a level no one else had ever got.
 My Lyme disease journey is very much only beginning and I have an incredibly long way to go.
 Being so ill for so long means there is lots of things to fix.
 But it is possible and I am putting everything into it!
-I haven’t had any setbacks and continue on my treatment plan in the UK, working alongside Dr Stram.
-I have the amazing support of people I have met on my journey and greatly appreciate the support of LDUK and their support group.
-With little help from medical professionals in the UK it really is a lifesaver to have people who truly understand what I’m going through.
+There have sadly been many setbacks and the treatment has not been straight forward at all.
+I always knew this journey wasn’t going to be an easy one.
+I keep myself busy and continue to live in hope that things are going to get better and better.
+I’ve got SO far already so there’s really no giving up now!
+I feel lucky for everything I have learnt and for the amazing people I have met… everything will fall into place in the end

 This is my story and I hope it can help anyone else out there reach out for help if they think they are suffering with Lyme disease.
 Please contact me if you have any questions about my history or treatment!